trinity-team/camp-rubrik-cnp-microsoft/orienteering/sla-domains/create-an-sla-domain.md

 _Managed by: Cluster_Name_ - an SLA Domain that is created and managed locally on a Rubrik Cloud Data Management (CDM) cluster.
 {% endhint %}

-Above the Sla Domain list, click the blue **CREATE SLA DOMAIN** button.
+Above the SLA Domain list, click the blue **Create SLA Domain** button.

 <p align="center">
 <img src="../../images/Sla Domains.png">